 Proper Attire and Sun Protection

-When sit down paddleboarding, it is important to wear appropriate attire and protect yourself from the sun.
+When sitting down paddleboarding, wearing appropriate attire and protecting yourself from the sun is essential.
 Opt for lightweight and quick-drying clothing that allows for freedom of movement.
 Apply sunscreen generously to exposed skin and wear a hat and sunglasses to protect yourself from the sun’s harmful rays.

 Leash